21 May 2025

 This means that it is in everyone's interest to ensure that the new employees actually meet the required standard at all times and everywhere.
 They must also be familiar with German standards and regulations and have the sense of responsibility to comply with them.

-There are several building blocks in the electrical trade that determine whether an employee is qualified for the tasks and work of an electrician or not.
-It all starts with training.
+There are several building blocks for the electrical trade that determine whether an employee is qualified for the tasks and work of an electrician or not.
+The first step is training.
 This serves to impart the specialist knowledge for the profession and to create a standardised basic knowledge that can later be used for all work.

-After completing their training, electricians must be able to install various electrical systems safely and efficiently.
-They must also be able to maintain and repair these systems.
+• After completing their training, electricians must be able to work safely and efficiently install various electrical systems.
+These must also be able to be maintained and repaired.
 Training in Germany is governed by the provisions of the Vocational Training Act and the Crafts Code.
 These regulations provide the framework that applies to training.
 But that is by no means all.

-After training, it is also important to keep pace with developments on the labour market and in technology as part of your professional experience.
-This means that the skills acquired during training must be utilised and constantly expanded.
-They make it possible for the person concerned to work independently and be able to find solutions and recognise and avoid dangers at an early stage.
+• After the training programme professional experience It is also important to keep pace with developments in the labour market and technology.
+This means that the Skills from training must be utilised and constantly expanded.
+They make it possible for the person concerned to work independently and to be able to find solutions and recognise and avoid dangers at an early stage.

-Further training courses must also be attended in order to update specialist knowledge.
-These serve, among other things, to convey the latest standards and safety regulations, as well as the technical changes to the systems.
+• Further training courses must also be attended in order to update specialist knowledge.
+These serve, among other things, to communicate the latest standards and safety regulations as well as technical changes to the systems.

 It is important for employers to be aware of their responsibility here.
 He selects the employees and is responsible for their work.
 They must therefore assess whether they have the necessary knowledge from their training and professional experience and whether they have continuously developed this knowledge.